 Solution

-If there is not enough hot water, make sure that the solar collector is installed correctly, and there are no obstructions.
+If there is not enough hot water, make sure that the solar collector is installed correctly and there are no obstructions.
 Check the sizing, tilt, orientation, and obstacles (shading).
-Make sure that there is no thermosiphoning overnight, and there is no heat loss through the tank or plumbing.

 Tip: Make sure all the components are working correctly (sensors, controllers, pump).